 Receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-After initial recognition, these are measured at amortised cost using the effective interest rate method, less provision for impairment.
+After initial recognition, these are measured at amortised cost using the effective interest rate method. less provision for impairment.
 Discounting is omitted where the effect of discounting is immaterial.

-They represent current assets, except for maturities greater than 12 months after the end of the reporting period which represent non-current assets.
+Assets in this category are current assets if expected to They represent current assets, except for maturities greater be settled within 12 months; otherwise, they are as nonthan 12 months after the end of the reporting period which current assets. represent non-current assets.